rehan1124/solidity-simple-storage-hardhat/README.md

 # solidity-simple-storage-hardhat

-Hardhat project
+### Hardhat project demonstrating compiling and deployment

+- Run `npm install` to have setup and packages

 - Run `npx hardhat clean` to clean-up the artifacts and cache folder

-- Run `npx hardhat compile` to compile solidity contract present in contracts folder
+- After cleanup, run `npx hardhat compile` to compile solidity contract present in contracts folder

-- Run `npx hardhat run .\scripts\deploy.js` to deploy the contract into local Hardhat network.
+- After compile process completes, run `npx hardhat run .\scripts\deploy.js` to deploy the contract into local Hardhat network.
 You would also see address at which contract is deployed on console screen.

 - Deployment on testnets such as Sepolia would be different.
 Run below command and observe the output.